This post will show you how to capture amazing winter landscape shots and relieve that cabin fever.

-A digital camera’s built-in meter uses color to estimate a proper exposure.
-That means when everything is covered in white, your camera thinks the scene is brighter than it really is.
+A digital camera’s built-in meter uses color to estimate proper exposure.
+When everything is covered in white, your camera thinks the scene is brighter than it is.
 Left alone, a camera on auto mode or a manual shot set exactly to the meter is going to look a little dark.

 Another option is to use exposure bracketing.
 Allow your camera to take three different exposures in a row.
 This will increase your chances of getting the proper exposure.

 Not a manual shooter yet?
 I encourage learning exposure settings.
 But if you haven’t crossed that bridge yet, use exposure compensation to brighten up the image.

-You can either choose the cloudy day preset or manually set the white balance using all that white already in the scene or a white balance card.
+You can choose the cloudy day preset or manually set the white balance using all that white already in the scene.
+Or you can use a white balance card.